HugoCls/Cryptography/Vigenere/README.md

 For the key guessing, in all my tests, I have a 100% guess if we consider that a multiple of the key length is a great answer.

 For guessing the key, the algorithm never failed.
 I made tests from key length 1 to 150.

-**Questions:**

-**A. explain in your own words the use of the coincidence index and the Chi-square statistics in the cryptanalysis of Vigenere’s cipher**

-- 1.b.
-Index of Coincidence
-- 2.b.
-Chi-square

-**B.**

-See code → decrypted.txt

-**C.**

-**C1.
-What does polyalphabetic substitution mean? - 1 p.**

-Polyalphabetic substitution is a cryptographic technique used to encrypt plaintext by substituting each letter in the message with another letter from a predefined set of alphabets.
-The Vigenere algorithm, which is a polyalphabetic substitution algorithm, differs from the Caesar algorithm, which is a monoalphabetic substitution algorithm.

-**C2.
-What is cryptanalysis? –1 p.**

-Cryptanalysis is the study of analyzing and breaking cryptographic systems, typically with the aim of decrypting secret messages without knowledge of the decryption key.
-Cryptanalysis involves various techniques and methodologies to uncover weaknesses in cryptographic algorithms or implementations.